FORTH-ModelBasedTracker/PyOpenPose/README.md

 ### Install OpenCV 3.2 in ubuntu 16.04 or 14.04
-you can install dependencies of Opencv using the follow command.
+you can install dependencies of OpenCV using the following command.
 ```
 sudo apt-get install -y build-essential cmake pkg-config
 sudo apt-get install -y libjpeg8-dev libtiff5-dev libjasper-dev libpng12-dev